Hui people: Modern period

 Different Muslim ethnic groups in different regions are treated differently by the Chinese government in regards to religious freedom.
 A greater freedom is permitted for Hui Muslims, who can practice their religion, build mosques, and have their children attend mosques.
 Since the 1980s, Islamic private schools have been supported and permitted by the Chinese government in Muslim areas.
 Although religious education for children is officially forbidden by law in China, the CCP allows Hui Muslims to have their children educated in the religion and attend mosques.
 After secondary education is completed, China then allows Hui students who would like to, embark on religious studies under an imam.

 Hui religious schools are also allowed to establish a large autonomous network of mosques and schools run by a Hui Sufi leader, which was formed with the approval of the Chinese government even though he admitted to attending an event where Osama Bin Laden spoke.

 Hui Muslims who are employed by the state are allowed to fast during Ramadan.
 The number of Hui going on Hajj is expanding.
 Hui women are allowed to wear veils.
 Many Hui women wear veils and headscarves.
 There is a major halal industry and Islamic clothing industry to manufacture Muslim attire such as skull caps, veils, and headscarves in the Hui region of Ningxia.

 China banned a book entitled Xing Fengsu ("Sexual Customs") which insulted Islam and placed its authors under arrest in 1989 after protests in Lanzhou and Beijing by Chinese Hui Muslims.
 During the protests, the Chinese police provided protection to the Hui Muslim protestors, and the Chinese government organized public burnings of the book.
 The Chinese government assisted them and gave into their demands because Hui do not have a separatist movement.

 In 2007, anticipating the coming "Year of the Pig" in the Chinese calendar, depictions of pigs were banned from CCTV "to show respect to Islam, and upon guidance from higher levels of the government".

-The Dungan and Panthay revolts were set off by racial antagonism and class warfare, rather than religion.
-During the first Dungan revolt from 1862 to 1877, fighting broke out between Uyghur and Hui groups.
+The Dungan Revolts and Panthay Rebellion were set off by racial antagonism and class warfare, rather than religion.
+During the first Dungan revolt, from 1862 to 1877, fighting broke out between Uyghur and Hui groups.
 In the military, imbalances in promotion and wealth were other motives for holding foreigners in poor regard.